 Please answer all questions below based on your CURRENT placement and seminar course.
-All responses will be anonymous.
+The Practicum Office utilizes responses from this survey to make adjustments and decisions about the practicum process and our practicum partnerships.

 Below are brief overviews of the various positions connected to practicum education: